Fancy-Templates/latex-exam/README.md

-# The SP exam template
+# The fancy LaTeX exam template

-This is the exam template of the _Institute of Software Engineering and Programming Languages_ at the University of Ulm, composed in the single file [_sp-exam.cls_](sp-exam.cls) (supplementary images are located in [_img/_](img/)).
+We created this is the exam template originally for the [_Institute of Software Engineering and Programming Languages_ at the University of Ulm][sp-institute], composed in the single file [_exam.cls_](exam.cls) (supplementary images are located in [_img/_](img/)).
-It is currently in its draft phase and [open for comments](#open-discussion-points).
 See the [CHANGELOG.md](CHANGELOG.md) for a list of changes.

 [[_TOC_]]

 ## Quickstart Guide

-> If you encounter any problem, please write me an [email](mailto:florian.sihler@uni-ulm.de) or open an [issue](https://spgit.informatik.uni-ulm.de/teaching/templates/exam/-/issues/new)!
+> If you encounter any problem, please write me an [email](mailto:florian.sihler@uni-ulm.de) or open [a new issue][issue]!

 ### Setup Steps

 There are just a handful of steps required to get started.
-You can [inspect the output](https://spgit.informatik.uni-ulm.de/teaching/templates/exam/-/jobs/artifacts/main/browse?job=build-pdf) to see the PDFs produced.
+You can inspect the CI output to see the PDFs produced.

 1. Within your repository, navigate to wherever you want to create your exam.\
    The following examples will assume that the folder is empty (but this is not required).